 10. Edit — change monitoring settings

-Click the link "Analytics" to see detailed monitoring of your website:
+Click the link "Analytics" to see the monitoring details of your website:

-You can choose which period analytics will be displayed for (1 day, 7 days or custom dates).
-Also, you can download the graph in .png format.
+You can choose which time periods the analytics tool will be displayed for (1 day, 7 days or custom dates).
+Also, you can download the graph in PNG format.

-At this chart you can see a page load time of your website from four different geographical points:
+On this chart you can see the page load time of your website from four different geographical points: